Home » PowerShell Tips » Net User Command – Manage User Accounts from cmd

 net user /delete /domain Peter

-Net User Password Change for User Account
+Using Net User to Change Local User Account Password

-If you want to change a user password using the command line, use the net user command-line tool to set the password.
+To change a user password using the command line, use the net user command-line tool to set the password.

 net user userid password

-net user garyw [email protected]
+net user garyw Test@123

-net user password change
+Using net user to local user account password change

-net user password change
+Using net user to local user account password change

 Note: Run Windows command prompt using administrator account privileges else it will display “System error 5 has occurred.
-Access is denied
+Access is denied“

 There is an alternative and secure way to change the user password using the net user cmd tool as below